 2.8 It is worth noting that there is no evidence that the Covid-19 pandemic during 2020 and 2021 has impacted on completion levels, which remain buoyant.
-The City Council's trajectory (see below) shows that high levels of completions will continue in the short term, and indeed should exceed the 1,638 target, but completions are anticipated to fall off after 2028, as allocated sites are developed and an anticipated fall in demand for purpose built student accommodation due to demographic factors (see Student Housing section below).
+The City Council's trajectory (see below) shows that high levels of completions will continue in the short term, and indeed should exceed the 1,773 target.
+Completions are anticipated to fall off after 2028, due to allocated sites being developed and an anticipated fall in demand for purpose built student accommodation due to demographic factors (see Student Housing section below).
 This means that the shortfall in meeting need plus 35% will only become an issue later in the Strategic Plan period.